MA, PhD, LPC, BCB

 Areas of Practice

-Dr. Kohlenberg’s clinical work includes the treatment of stress, and his area of clinical specialization includes therapy for exceptionally, and profoundly gifted young adults.
+Dr. Kohlenberg’s clinical work includes the treatment of stress, and his area of clinical focus includes therapy for exceptionally, and profoundly gifted young adults.

 Certification & Licensure